 Visit La Couvertoirade (Midi-Pyrenees, France)

-By the 15th century the village was in the hands of the Hospitaliers who took over from the teplars when they were banned in 1312.
+By the 15th century the village was in the hands of the Hospitaliers who took over from the templars when they were banned in 1312.
 These hospitaliers built the ramparts, and La Couvertoirade continued to be an important local centre until the 17th century - hence most houses here date from the 15th to 17th centuries.

 Exploring La Couvertoirade

-Although the castle was constructed by the templar knights at the end of the 12th century, the Saint-Christophe church dates from the 14th century and the presence of the Knights of Saint John.
+The Church of Saint-Christol, adjacent to the castle, dates from the 14th century when the Knights of Saint John ruled the village: they rebuilt the original chapel.
 Take a look at the church cemetery which is cut in two by the fortifications that were built subsequently - part of the cemetery is inside the walls and part outside.

 The remainder of La Couvertoirade and the fortifications were then built a few decades later.
 The walk around the top of the ramparts is unmissable for the views it provides both across the rooftops of the town and the countryside.

 You can access the walk, called the 'Chemin de Ronde', via one of the grandest houses in the village.
 This is the 15th century Maison de la Scipione, built against the ramparts and once home to an important nobleman.
 In the house you can also see an exhibition about the history of the village.

 Returning to the historic centre of La Couvertoirade you can see numerous very picturesque stone houses, with all streets eventually leading to the central square with cafes and in which musical events sometimes take place.